scanner-research/tv-news-ingest-pipeline/README.md

 path/to/my_video1.mp4
 different/path/to/my_video2.mp4
 ```
-The videos can be located in any location on the filesystem (but it is
-recommended to keep them together to reduce the number of volumes mounted onto
-the Docker container that Scanner runs within).

 Then run `python3 pipeline.py batch_videos.txt output_dir`.

 This will produce the same output as with a single video, but with one